dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/application-model.md

 [!code-csharp[](./application-model/sample/src/AppModelSample/Controllers/DescriptionAttributesController.cs?name=ControllerDescription&highlight=1)]

-The "description" property is accessed in the same manner as in previous examples.

 ## Modify the `ActionModel` description

 A separate attribute convention can be applied to individual actions, overriding behavior already applied at the application or controller level:

 [!code-csharp[](./application-model/sample/src/AppModelSample/Conventions/ActionDescriptionAttribute.cs)]

-Applying this to an action within the previous example's controller demonstrates how it overrides the controller-level convention:
+Applying this to an action within the controller demonstrates how it overrides the controller-level convention:

 [!code-csharp[](./application-model/sample/src/AppModelSample/Controllers/DescriptionAttributesController.cs?name=DescriptionAttributesController&highlight=9)]

 ## Modify the `ParameterModel`

-The following convention can be applied to action parameters to modify their `BindingInfo`.
+The following convention can be applied to action parameters to modify their <xref:Microsoft.AspNetCore.Mvc.ModelBinding.BindingInfo>.
 The following convention requires that the parameter be a route parameter.
 Other potential binding sources, such as query string values, are ignored:

 [!code-csharp[](./application-model/sample/src/AppModelSample/Conventions/MustBeInRouteParameterModelConvention.cs)]